amitpanwar789/Netflix-Clone/README.md

 https://netflixclone-ad9a3.firebaseapp.com/

-This project is a clone of Netflix Home Page with trailer popout feature and all the small enhancement visual effect.
+This project is a frontend clone of Netflix Home Page, Signup Page and edit profile page with features like trailer popout and all the small visual effect.

 ![Screenshot from 2022-12-02 17-31-00](https://user-images.githubusercontent.com/64302444/205289814-a2271de8-2c18-46c7-97d8-0a46169ece6f.png)